alx-sch/renderer-reverse-engineering/README.md

   <br><span>The renderer successfully initialized, displaying its embedded "You did it! :D" animation.</span>
 </p>

-This project is a case study in C-based **reverse-engineering**.
+This project is a case study in C-based **reverse-engineering**, originally completed as a technical challenge during a hiring process.
 The starting point was a single, pre-compiled "black-box" graphics library (`librender`) provided without any headers, documentation or source code.
 The goal: Analyze the binary and write a host application that can successfully interface with it.

 ---